 If you plan to file a workers’ compensation claim, you must do so within four years of the date that you become aware of the connection between your injury and your employment.
 Typically, most injured workers are aware of this connection immediately.
 However, in some cases, such as illnesses contracted from exposure to toxic substances on a worksite, it may take years before the employee receives a diagnosis and recognizes the connection.
 You have the ability to use a lawyer to file your official workers’ compensation claim.
 If your claim is denied, you have four years from the date you receive the denial to appeal it.

 If you wish to bring a lawsuit for a work-related personal injury against your employer or a third party, you must start your lawsuit within three years of discovering the connection between injury and employment.
 Lawsuits are only available where the injured party can show that the defendant was negligent or reckless in a way that led to the accident.
 However, if you are able to file a lawsuit, your potential damages will likely be substantially higher than the amount you would receive through a workers’ compensation distribution.
 Talk to your Wakefield workers compensation lawyer about which path is right for you.

 With something as important as your workplace injury recovery, never go at it alone.
-Get a free initial case review with our Massachusetts workplace injury lawyers today by calling (617) 925-6407.
+Get a free initial case review with our Framingham personal injury lawyers today by calling (617) 925-6407.